panteaa/cs522-hw3/README.md

 # CS522 - HW3
 A simple mobile text entry interface that uses the device’s directional motion to allow users to undo and redo.

+## Demo
+To try the interface without running the code, open this link on your mobile phone: [netlify](https://netlifylink.com/).

 ## Instructions on how to run the code
 * Install Node.js and npm
 * Uncompress the zip file